Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     * **Binning**: Grouped into groups of equal width over the range
     * **Clustering**: Grouped into Cluster groups

+    These methods will inevitably result in a loss of information going from a precise variable to a broader group.

 ## **Model Selection & Evaluation**